JangamYsaKshit/python-projects/README.md

 ## Goal

-To build practical Python projects and develop a strong foundation for **Data Science and Machine Learning**
+To build practical Python projects and develop a strong foundation for **Data Science and Machine Learning**.

 ## Author